tthecoder15/T3A1-Workbook/README.md

 JSON.stringify(example, (key, value) => {if (value != '2') {return value}})
 // Returns:
 // '{"b":3}'
-JSON.stringify(example, ['b'])
+// replacer parameter is passed a function that returns keys without a value of 2 JSON.stringify(example, ['b'])
 // Returns:
 // '{"b":3}'
+// replacer parameter is set to key values of b, generated JSON string only contains key-pair value "b":3
 ```

-Another useful way to utilise and manipulate JSON within JavaScript is to save and access it using the browser's ```sessionStorage``` or ```localStorage```. ```sessionStorage``` is an amount of memory in a browser that can hold data until the session ends whilst ```localStorage``` is an amount of memory that perseveres until a user deletes it.
-Both of these objects accept string data and can be accessed and saved-to in JavaScript scripts, making them perfect for caching JSON when creating web applications (W3 Schools, 2024).
+Another useful way to utilise and manipulate JSON within JavaScript is to save and access it using a browser's ```sessionStorage``` or ```localStorage```. ```sessionStorage``` is an amount of memory in a browser that can hold data until the session ends whilst ```localStorage``` is an amount of memory that perseveres until a user deletes it.
+Both of these objects accept string data and can be accessed and altered in JavaScript scripts, making them perfect for caching JSON when creating web applications for fast loading (W3 Schools, 2024).

 For example: